TheOdinProject/curriculum/javascript/organizing_your_javascript_code/classes.md

    - [Extending classes](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Classes/extends) (like having a Player class that extends a Person class and inherits from `Person.prototype`).
    - [Private properties](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Classes/Private_class_fields), allowing you to have properties or methods that are not accessible outside of the class, like with private variables in factory functions.
    - [Static properties and methods](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Classes/static) which are properties and methods (public or private) that are accessed on the class itself and not on the instance of a class.
 This is similar to how some string methods are accessed on the instance of a string itself e.g. `someString.slice(0, 5)` whereas some methods are called on the String constructor directly e.g. `String.fromCharCode(79, 100, 105, 110)`.
-1. [FunFunFunction's video on Composition over Inheritance](https://www.youtube.com/watch?v=wfMtDGfHWpA) gives a great overview of the topic.

 #### Practice